 High integration across all twenty centers.
 Capacities flow with minimal displacement.
 Domains are in balanced condition.
 Gateways are functional.
 Traps are absent or negligible.
 The system operates as a coordinated whole.

 Thriving is rare.
-Most profiles fall in the Struggling to Steady range.
-It is not the universal goal of centering work — a person moving from Crisis to Overwhelmed has achieved something profound.
+Most profiles fall in the Strained to Steady range.
+It is not the universal goal of centering work — a person moving from Severe to Burdened has achieved something profound.
 The bands mark conditions, not human value.

 What Drives Coherence Up and Down